-- a) What is the main difference between virtual reality and augmented reality experiences? - b) What is the main purpose of performing stitching in this context? - c) Why is the spherical visual data projected into a rectangle as when using the equirectangular projection? - d) What is the so-called viewport? - e) What is the so-called motion to photon delay?
+- a) What is the main difference between virtual reality and augmented reality experiences ? - b) What is the main purpose of performing stitching in this context ?

+- c) Why is the spherical visual data projected into a rectangle as when using the equirectangular projection ? - d) What is the so-called viewport? - e) What is precisely the so-called motion to photon delay? - f) What is the main visualization parameter that the user can (indirectly) control when navigating the visual data and which is critical to select the visual data to be displayed ?